siberium-net/DAppNodePackage-web3signer-siberiumlab/README.md

 ### Requirements

-Rquirements to run The DAppNode Web3Signer-Prater
+Rquirements to run The DAppNode Web3Signer-SiberiumLab

 <!--Requirements to run the Dappnode package in a list: -->

-- **Validator**: Set up your validator at https://prater.launchpad.ethereum.org/
+- **Validator**: Set up your validator at https://siberiumlab.launchpad.ethereum.org/
 - **Execution Layer Client**: You need to have installed and synced an EL client such as Göerli Geth, Göerli Nethermind, Göerli Erigon, or Göerli Besu
-- **Consensus Layer Client**: You need to have installed and synced a CL client such as Prysm Prater, Lighthouse Prater, Lodestar Prater, Nimbus Prater, or Teku Prater
+- **Consensus Layer Client**: You need to have installed and synced a CL client such as Prysm SiberiumLab, Lighthouse SiberiumLab, Lodestar SiberiumLab, Nimbus SiberiumLab, or Teku SiberiumLab

 ### Manteinance